WangZiyu012/wangziyu012.github.io/README.md

 Hi I'm Ziyu Wang (王 梓瑜), currently a master student @University of Tokyo, School of Engineering.

-My current main research interest is foundation models in LLM, primarily focusing on improving the capabilities of Mamba in generative AI and sequence prediction.
+My current main research interest is foundation models in LLM, primarily focusing on improving the capabilities of Mamba in graph machine learning and sequence prediction.

 # Education